Kenny-Hom27/mod-2-project/README.md

-# Flatiron Casino
+# KeyStone Project
->Welcome to Flatiron Casino, where you can practice playing Blackjack or Poker!
+>Welcome to KeyStone, where you can review your favorite architecture!

 Try it out! - https://casino-frontend.herokuapp.com/